• Skip to primary navigation

 • Sprinkle with the toasted sesame seeds and spring onions.
 Serve with rice to make it into a main dish.

-0.5 tbsp toasted sesame seeds, 2 spring onions
+0.5 tablespoon toasted sesame seeds, 2 spring onions

 Notes